-Note: If your bicycle is equipped with a suspension seat post, the suspension mechanism may require periodic service or maintenance.
-Ask your dealer for recommended service intervals for your suspension seat post.
+NOTE: If your bicycle is equipped with a suspension seat post, the suspension mechanism may require periodic service or maintenance.
+Ask your authorized retailer for recommended service intervals for your suspension seat post.

 Small changes in saddle position can have a substantial effect on performance and comfort.
 To find your best saddle position, make only one adjustment at a time.